 SOL REVIEW FOR MATH (7221A, 7221B), Grades 10-12, 1st or 2nd Sem., One-half Credit.
-Prerequisite: Passed a math course (Algebra 1, Geometry, or Algebra 2) but failed the associated SOL test science course (Earth Science or Biology) but failed associated SOL test
+Prerequisite: Passed a math course (Algebra 1, Geometry, or Algebra 2) but failed the associated SOL test

 A one semester elective credit course including a review of the math standards covered on the appropriate math SOL test.
 This course will focus on the content of the test and on study and testing-taking strategies.
 Specific diagnostic information from practice SOL testing will guide direct teaching and computer-assisted instruction targeting each student's knowledge and skill deficits.